Member Technical Staff

 The height of Soldier A and Soldier B cannot be determined without additional information about the grid of soldiers.

-Q28.
-How to find a loop in a Linked List and how to remove it
+Q. How do you find a loop in a Linked List and how do you remove it?

 To find and remove a loop in a Linked List, we can use Floyd's Cycle Detection Algorithm.